 I wear many hats as a storyteller.
 I like to think of marketing as the audio interface for all matters Output.
 Whatever is coming in or out, we have it on our radar and curate new avenues to inspire the joy of making music.

-My focus is really on building relationships with the creative community at large – from artists, industry folks, and fellow technologists and brands.
+My focus is really on building relationships with the creative community at large from artists to industry folks to fellow technologists and brands.

-A big part of my role is having a pulse of what artists are hungry for.
-People say ‘content curation is king,’ but making cool content is only the tip of the iceberg.
-Building a community goes much deeper than that – it’s about the relationships you nurture and what you learn from each other.
+A big part of my role is having a pulse on what artists are hungry for.
+People say content curation is king, but making cool content is only the tip of the iceberg.
+Building a community goes much deeper than that — it’s about the relationships you nurture and what you learn from each other.

-Our video series Conversations by Output with the women composers of The Future Is Female: A Concert For Women In Film is a prime example.
-Our conversation sparked from a chance event at a Thelma and Louise screening where founder Tori Letzler was on a panel.
+Our video series Conversations by Output with up-and-coming women composers in film and TV is a prime example.
+Our conversation sparked from a chance event at a Thelma and Louise screening where vocalist and composer Tori Letzler was on a panel.
 We found that we had a lot in common and a lot to say.
 And the rest is history (in the making)!

 What was your starting point in music?

 I started a new production program as well at IO Music Academy.
-It’s a school focused on getting your chops going in Ableton with some of the the most amazing humans around.
+It’s a school focused on getting your Ableton Live chops with some of the most amazing humans around.
 Every week I learn how much I don’t know about music and how infinite it truly is.

 How do you balance the two?

 Makeup and music share a lot in common.
-In both, you cherrypick from various sources of inspiration and cross-pollinate ideas.
-And often, the work demands hours of pain & practice before finding beauty in the creative chaos of it all.
+In both, you cherry-pick from various sources of inspiration and cross-pollinate ideas.
+And often, the work demands hours of pain and practice before finding beauty in the creative chaos of it all.

-Makeup design may seem like smoke and mirrors, but it’s really an art & science.
-A recent project that challenged me was a music video for Schoolboy Q’s ‘Groovy Tony’ on his Blank Face LP.
+Makeup design may seem like smoke and mirrors, but it’s really an art and science.
+A recent project that challenged me was a music video for Schoolboy Q’s “Groovy Tony” on his Blank Face LP.
 The entire crew was grinding against the clock and this project called for intensive special effects.
-Certain scenes required nerves of steel and focus, as the stuntman was shooting an AK-47 blind-folded or lighting a joint while on fire with a headful of latex.
+Certain scenes required nerves of steel and focus, as the stuntman was doing things like shooting an AK-47 while blindfolded and lighting a joint while on fire.

 What is the most beautiful sound in the world?

+Frogs during spring.
 Nature is such an inspiring force for me.
-I recently heard the syncing & separating of bullfrog symphonies at this year’s FORM Festival.
+I recently heard the syncing and separating of bullfrog symphonies at this year’s FORM Festival.
 The experience transported me into another world entirely (like landing on the outer planets in Firefly).
-The love cries must have resonated with many others, as we built an virtual shrine/sound installation.
+The love cries must have resonated with many others, as we built a virtual shrine/sound installation.